diem/off-chain-reference/specs/protocol.md

-# Calibra Off-Chain Protocol & Specification
+# Libra Off-Chain Protocol & Specification

 ## Introduction

-The Calibra Off-Chain protocol supports compliance, privacy and scalability in the Libra eco-system.
+The Libra Off-Chain protocol supports compliance, privacy and scalability in the Libra eco-system.
 It is executed between pairs of _Virtual Asset Service Providers_ (VASPs), such as wallets, exchanges or designated dealers and allows them to privately exchange information about a payment